Welcome to today's edition of the Rush 24-7 podcast.

 And you look around, I would think jobs Americans won't do are the dirty, grimy, tough ones.

-I mean, this Americans, in a sense, are being told, and I think they're fed up with it, uh, that they're a bunch of lazy good-for-nothings.
+I mean, Americans, in a sense, are being told, and I think they're fed up with it, that they're a bunch of lazy, good-for-nothings when they don't look at themselves that way at all.

 A couple audio sound bites here.

-We propose to end this system of exploitation and to right this historic injustice.
+We're proposed to end this system of exploitation and to right this historic injustice.

 We believe that immigrants, like women and like African Americans before them, have rights in this country, and the time is ripe for a new civil rights moment.

-We believe that a nation of immigrants rejects its history and its heritage when millions of immigrants are confined forever to second-class status, and that all Americans are debased by such a two-tier system.
+We believe that a nation of immigrants rejects its history and its heritage when millions of immigrants are confined forever to second-class status and that all Americans are debased by such a two-tier system.

 So here we go.